 - Self-employed sole traders or partnerships must keep their records for at least five years after the 31 January filing deadline.

-- If you file your tax return late, or HM Revenue & Customs starts an investigation, you may need to keep your records longer.
+- If you file your tax return late, or HM Revenue & Customs starts an investigation, you may need to keep records longer.

 - Pay records must be kept for a minimum of three years after the end of the tax year the earnings relate to.